 “Clearly, organizations are facing some major challenges when it comes to implementing their big data strategies.
 In fact, the IDG Enterprise 2016 Data & Analytics Research found that 90 % of those surveyed reported running into challenges related to their big data projects.”

-Yes, Big Data projects nearly always have a negative ROI, and are begun on the basis of lies on the part of vendors and consulting companies.
-The major challenge of Big Data projects is that the true benefits of Big Data is small.
+Yes, Big Data projects nearly always have a negative ROI, and are beginning based on lies on the part of vendors and consulting companies.
+The major challenge of Big Data projects is that the actual benefits of Big Data are small.

 Powered by HANA (for Big Data)

 “Powered by HANA, S/4HANA makes large data loads and complex business models easier to manage and process, enabling organizations to seize business opportunities from big data in the digital economy.”